darviarush/perl-aion-engine/lib/Aion/Format.md

 # NAME

-Aion::Format - a utilities for format numbers, colorizing output and so on
+Aion::Format - Perl extension for formatting numbers, colorizing output and so on

 # VERSION